 - Editors should seek assurances that the research they publish has been approved by an appropriate body (e.g. research ethics committee, institutional review board) where one exists.
-Editors should be alert to intellectual property issues and work with their publisher to handle potential breaches of laws and conventions.
+Editors should be alert to intellectual property issues and work with their publishers to handle potential breaches of laws and conventions.
 Errors, inaccurate, or misleading statements must be corrected promptly and with due prominence.

 Duties of Reviewers

-Contribution to editorial decisions Reviewers assist the editorial board in making editorial decisions.
+- Reviewers assist the editorial board in making editorial decisions.
 Reviews should be conducted objectively, and observations should be formulated clearly with supporting arguments so that authors can use them for improving the paper.
 Personal criticism of the author is inappropriate.

-Qualification of reviewers Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.
+- Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.

-- A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+- A reviewer should call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.